filecoin-project/filecoin-docs/docs/mine/lotus/miner-setup.md

 ### Creating wallets for the miner

-You will need at least a BLS wallet (`t3...`) for mining.
+You will need at least a BLS wallet (`f3...` for mainnet) for mining.
 We recommend using [separate owner and worker wallets](miner-wallets.md) though.
 Thus, create at least two wallets (unless you have some already):

 ```sh
 # A new BLS address to use as owner address: